Skip to main content

 "Meet Taraksh Chauhan.
 He's joining us from across the border and is your teammate."
 Taraksh extended his hand while Hoor did the adaab.
 He nodded politely.

 "So you are a scripture expert too?"
-She asked, hoping that the small talk would ease their equation.
+She asked, hoping that the small talk would ease their tension.

 "Symbols, actually.
 Heard we are trying to decipher the scriptures.
 The latest findings have a lot of new letters in them, it seems.
 If not words."
 His voice was very professional.